vippsas/vipps-checkout/vipps-checkout-api.md

 ## Step 3a: If a transaction is authorized, capture payment

-If the state of session received in callback, or when polling, is `AUTHORISED`, the amount of the transaction was successfully _reserved_.
+If the payment state of a session received in callback, or when polling, is `AUTHORISED`, the amount of the transaction was successfully _reserved_.
 In order to actually move the money and complete the payment, the transaction must be _captured_.
 Capture must be done in accordance with your terms and conditions with the user.
 Our recommendation is that this is not performed until the goods or services have been delivered.

 A capture operation for the whole amount reserved is called a "full capture".
 A "partial capture" is a capture operation on only parts of the amount reserved and is e.g. used if only parts of an order could be fulfilled.
 Captures cannot be made on an amount larger than the reservation.